akhrrbk/custom-portfolio/README.md

 --------------------------------------------
 ### Custom Portfolio
 project is built using React.
-only depencency used is: emailjs-com
+emailjs-com depencency is used to accept data from the form submission

 app is deployed [here](#)